bcnmy/docs/docs/tutorials/sessionkeys/sessionvalidationmodule.md

 The method internally calls **_validateSessionParams** to perform the validation against the session key permissions.
 It passes the necessary parameters to **_validateSessionParams**  and returns the result.

-**_validateSessionParams** validates the parameters of the call against the permissions defined by the session key.
+**_validateSessionParams** validates the parameters of the call against the permissions defined for the session key.

 **Execution flow in **_validateSessionParams****